energysistem/manuals/42922-Headphones 3 Bluetooth/en/12-declaration_conformity.md

 EN 300 328 V1.7.1: 2006-10

-in conformity with the essential norms and standards of the Directive 2014/53/EU of the European Parliament and of the Council of March 09th 1999.
+in conformity with the essential norms and standards of the Directive 2014/53/EU of the European Parliament and of the Council of April 16th 2014.

 Finestrat, 01st February 2017.